Prithvisingh55/rag-ai-agent/Readme.md

 ## Features

 * Ask questions directly from your PDF documents
-* No hallucinations – answers are generated only from retrieved context
+* No hallucinations, answers are generated only from retrieved context
 * Clean backend architecture
 * Lightweight frontend widget
 * Works for insurance, SaaS docs, policies, HR, legal, internal tools, etc.